 What is Microsoft Project?

-A lot of the popular options for project management software are web apps that you access in the browser.
-Yet Microsoft is still making a desktop version of Microsoft Project, which is ideal for users who prefer a more traditional approach.
+Many popular options for project management software are web apps that you access through a browser.
+Yet Microsoft offers a desktop version of Microsoft Project, which is ideal for users who prefer a more traditional approach.
 Project does have a web app like the others, but the main focus (as with many Microsoft products) is an Office program that runs on the desktop.

-If up until this point you’ve been organizing your projects in an Excel spreadsheet, then Project may be an easier transition than something that is purely web based, such as Asana or Trello.
-Project is much more expensive, however, with narrow pricing options – the lowest tier, for example, starts at $30 per user, per month.
+If up until this point you've been organizing your projects in an Excel spreadsheet, then Project may be an easier transition than something that is purely web based, such as Asana ($10.99 per month) or Trello ($10 per month).
+For reference, the lowest Project tier starts at $10 per user, per month, putting Project right in the same pricing ballpark as its competition.

 Microsoft Project Video Overview: Project Management in Action